 Highlight players from every level of sport.
 Naturally there is a strong focus on professional and Olympic athletes, but players at every level of performance are coming out in large numbers.
 Please consider looking for stories of athletes at the high school and college level who want to share their experiences of being out.
 Stories like bisexual college football kicker Conner Mertens and transgender high school coach Stephen Alexander have the potential to illustrate people in local communities are accepting LGBT players and coaches.

-When covering the issue of lesbian, gay, bisexual and transgender athletes in sports, expand your focus beyond those who claim that team sports are not able to deal with openly gay athletes.
-Sports columnists, coaches, managers and athletes (straight and gay) sometimes claim it would be impossible for an openly gay athlete to play in team sports.
+When covering the issue of LGBT athletes in sports, expand your focus beyond those who claim that team sports are not able to deal with out athletes.
+Sports journalists, coaches, managers, and athletes sometimes claim it would be impossible for an out athlete to play in team sports.
 Journalists may contribute to this attitude by constantly framing their questions around the negative, difficult consequences of a player choosing to come out.
-When reporting on the topic, consider seeking out other voices in the sports world or in the LGBT community who would challenge the merits of this opinion.
+When reporting on the topic, consider seeking out other voices in the sports world who would challenge the merits of this opinion.
 As more players come out, they will be able to speak about the positive response they've received, and the benefits of being able to play without the fear of losing their job should someone find out about that they are LGBT.
 Many of them are associated with the organizations listed in our resources section below.

 Treat homophobic and transphobic comments from professional athletes, managers and coaches as you would similar remarks by other public figures.
-Just as anti-gay epithets would receive extensive coverage if uttered by an elected official or a Hollywood celebrity, homophobia by sports figures should be publicly examined and discussed in a larger context.
+Just as anti-LGBT epithets would receive extensive coverage if uttered by an elected official or a Hollywood celebrity, antipathy toward LGBT people by sports figures should be publicly examined and discussed in a larger context.